 Derek Peterson and Amy Almsteier, officers of the Company, have provided interest free loans since inception.
-The officers advanced the Company \$53,792 during the period of inception, March 16, 2010 through December 31, 2010.
-During the period of inception, March 16, 2010 through December 31, 2010, the Company accrued \$75,000 of compensation for the services provided by the officers.
+The officers advanced the Company \$53,792 during the period of inception, March 16, 2010 through December 31, 2010, the Company accrued \$75,000 of compensation for the services provided by the officers.